awsdocs/aws-proton-administrator-guide/doc_source/create-template-sync.md

 1.

-**Create your template sync configuration with AWS CLI by providing:**
+**Create your template sync configuration with AWS CLI by providing the following:**
-   + The template you want to sync to\.
+   + The template that you want to sync to\.
 After you have created the template sync configuration, you can still create new versions from it manually in the console or with the AWS CLI\.
    + The template name\.
    + The template type\.
-   + The repository you want to sync from\.
+   + The repository that you want to sync from\.
    + The repository provider type\.
    + The branch where the template bundle is located\.
-   + \(Optional\) The directory path to your template bundle\.
+   + \(Optional\) The path to the directory containing your template bundle\.
 By default, AWS Proton looks for the first directory that matches your template name\.

-   Run the following command:
+   Run the following command\.

    ```
-   aws proton create-template-sync-config \
+   $ aws proton create-template-sync-config \
        --template-name "env-template" \
        --template-type "ENVIRONMENT" \
        --repository-name "myrepos/templates" \